Exponential quantum space advantage for Shannon entropy estimation in data streams: Methods

-The complexity of the quantum entropy estimation algorithm depends critically on the expectation $\mathbb{E}[X_q]$ in Lemma \ref{Expectation}.

-This dependence can be understood directly from the structure of the entropy.
-Let $p_{\max} := \max_i p_i$ denote the largest probability.
-When a majority element $x$ exists with $p_{\max}$ close to $1$, the entropy admits the decomposition

-As $p_{\max} \to 1$, the first term vanishes since $\log(1/p_{\max}) \to 0$, while the second term is suppressed by the remaining $1-p_{\max}$.
-Consequently, when a majority element dominates the stream, $\mathbb{E}[X_q]=H(p)$ becomes small, and the factor $1/\mathbb{E}[X_q]$ becomes large.
-Since the quantum query complexity in Lemma \ref{Expectation} scales with $1/\mathbb{E}[X_q]$, this leads to large space usage and number of passes in the streaming model.

-To overcome this issue, we design a two-stage quantum streaming algorithm that treats streams with and without a majority element separately.
+We now analyze the pass complexity of the proposed algorithm.

-\paragraph{Stage 1: Majority element detection.} We perform two passes over the stream to determine whether there exists an element $x$ whose frequency $m_x$ exceeds $m/2$.
-The first pass identifies a candidate majority element $x$ using the method of \cite{boyer1991mjrty}, and the second pass counts its frequency $m_x$.
-If \( m_x > m/2 \), it corresponds to the frequency of the majority element.
+As described in Algorithm \ref{entropy algorithm}, the first stage makes two passes over the stream to determine the most frequent element $x$ and its frequency $m_x$.
+The first pass identifies a candidate element, while the second computes the frequency of $x$.